Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

-Still proton decay might be mediated by heavy colored vectors $X$, even if leptons are neutral under $G(2)$ at the gauge level and the $X$ bosons do not couple directly to quark--lepton currents.
-Such couplings arise only after mixing between light leptons and heavy $G(2)$-charged fermions.
+Still proton decay might be mediated by heavy colored vectors $ \mathcal X$, even if leptons are neutral under $G(2)$ at the gauge level and the $ \mathcal X$ bosons do not couple directly to quark--lepton currents.
+Such couplings arise only after mixing between light fermions and heavy $G(2)$-charged fermions.
 Here we adopt the \emph{mixing-angle convention} to study leptoquark suppression.
-Let $\vartheta_{\rm LQ}$ denote the mixing angle by which a light lepton state acquires a component in the $G(2)$-charged sector that couples to vectors $X$ \cite{Masi2024}.
-Then the effective quark--lepton coupling of $X$ to light fields is
+Let $\vartheta_{\rm LQ}$ denote the mixing angle that measures the amount by which a light lepton or quark state overlaps with a heavy \(G(2)\)-charged component connected by the broken \(\mathcal X\) generators.
+Then the effective quark--lepton coupling of $\mathcal X$ to light fields is

-and tree-level exchange of $X$ generates baryon-violating dimension-6 operators of schematic form $\mathcal O_6\sim (qq)(q\ell)$ with Wilson coefficient \cite{Weinberg1979Bviol,WilczekZee1979,NathFileviezPerez2007}
+and tree-level exchange of $\mathcal X$ generates baryon-violating dimension-6 operators of schematic form $\mathcal O_6\sim (qq)(q\ell)$ with Wilson coefficient \cite{Weinberg1979Bviol,WilczekZee1979,NathFileviezPerez2007}

 Since partial widths scale as $\Gamma\propto |C_6|^2$, the proton lifetime scales as \cite{NathFileviezPerez2007,SuperK2017}

 showing a quartic sensitivity to the mixing angle.

 For a compact numerical normalization (channel-dependent hadronic matrix elements absorbed), one may write schematically \cite{Aoki2017ProtonDecay}